Rare syndrome tied to COVID-19 kills three children in New York, Cuomo says

 Yet Murphy warned against complacency and said his constituents should continue to practice social distancing.

 “We are not out of the woods, folks.
-Let’s not forget that,” he told the briefing.
+Let’s not forget that,” he said.